 3. Operation/Maintenance

 The third stage is referred to as operation or maintenance and is considered the longest phase of the equipment lifecycle.
 It involves using the asset for its intended purpose and maintaining it properly to improve its performance over time.
-Strategic asset maintenance often also includes using CMMS software and predictive maintenance tools to optimize maintenance workflows throughout the equipment lifecycle.
+Strategic asset maintenance often also includes using CMMS technology and predictive maintenance tools to optimize maintenance workflows throughout the equipment lifecycle.
 Using a maintenance management solution such as EZO CMMS can enhance equipment performance throughout its lifecycle.

 4. Disposal